open-policy-agent/opa/docs/content/deployments.md

 Note that the metaschemas http://json-schema.org/draft-04/schema, http://json-schema.org/draft-06/schema, and http://json-schema.org/draft-07/schema, are always available, even without network access.

+Similarly, the `allow_net` capability restricts what hosts the `http.send` built-in function may send requests to, and what hosts the `net.lookup_ip_addr` built-in function may resolve IP addresses for.

 ### Future keywords

 The availability of future keywords in an OPA version can also be controlled using the capabilities file: